shafakhairunisa/ecommerce-app/README.md

 ## Title of your application (a unique title)

+**Qurba E-Commerce Platform - AMEEN Product Management System**

 ## Abstract (in 300 words)
 ### 1.Background
-In today’s digital economy, having an efficient e-commerce platform is essential for businesses to reach customers and manage sales effectively.
+In today's digital economy, having an efficient e-commerce platform is essential for businesses to reach customers and manage sales effectively.
 Qurba Food Industries, known for its AMEEN brand products, needed a complete system to support online product sales, user interaction, and administrative management.

 ### 2.Problem Statement (from article)
 Qurba previously lacked any integrated e-commerce system.
 There was no backend for handling business logic, nor a frontend for customer or admin use.
 Without a proper platform, the company faced limited scalability, poor user engagement, and inefficient operations.
 A fully rebuilt system was necessary to deliver a secure, maintainable, and responsive platform.
 As Bhat et al. (2016) noted, consistent transaction flow and user-friendly design are critical for online business success.